gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.12/index.md

 ---

-## `webpack` dev server caching
+## Ramping up support for webpack caching in development

-We [added caching support for webpack in development in 3.10](https://www.gatsbyjs.com/docs/reference/release-notes/v3.10#experimental-webpack-persistent-caching-for-gatsby-develop) and it's gotten a fair bit of usage since.
+We [added caching support for webpack in development in 3.10](/docs/reference/release-notes/v3.10#experimental-webpack-persistent-caching-for-gatsby-develop) and it's gotten a fair bit of usage since.

 With this release we opt-in 20% of users for a final test before the full release.